2019-2020 Undergraduate & Graduate Catalog

 Admission for Undergraduates

-Each year, the Seidman College of Business admits a select few students directly into the business college as first year students.
-This honor is reserved for students who have a 26 or higher composite score on the ACT and a 3.5 or higher high school GPA.
+Each year, the Seidman College of Business admits a select few students directly into the business college as first-year students.
+This honor is reserved for students who have a 26 or higher composite score on the ACT, or a score of 1240 and higher on the SAT, and a 3.5 or higher high school GPA.
 In order to continue early-admitted status, students must maintain an overall GPA of 2.5 and complete the six courses: ACC 212, BUS 201, ECO 210, ECO 211, MGT 268, and STA 215 with a combined GPA of 2.5 prior to reaching 55 credits.
 Students who fail either of these measures must be readmitted using the same admission criteria and procedures as all other students and will need to meet the criteria to be readmitted to Seidman College as juniors.

 - completed at least 55 semester hours (junior status);